bootchk/sleepSyncAgent/README.md

 A merger decides which clique is better (the other, or its own.)
 A merger broadcast syncs (with a large offset) to other cliques or its own clique, telling said clique to merge.

+Platforms
+-

+Platforms could be:

+- wireless network simulator
+- RTOS and wireless stack on target chip

+Currently I plan to use a Bluetooth stack with Broadcaster/Observer roles to implement a UDP like protocol, without connections.

 References
 -